For Release: Feb. 14, 2012

 Contact: Caneta Hankins, Center for Historic Preservation, 615-898-2947

-BEDFORD COUNTY FARMS JOIN RANKS OF STATE’S CENTURY FARMS PROGRAM
+GIBSON COUNTY FARM JOINS RANKS OF STATE’S CENTURY FARMS PROGRAM

-MURFREESBORO—The Wright Farm and the Dement Home Place, both located in Bedford County, have been designated as Tennessee Century Farms, reports Caneta S. Hankins, director of the Century Farms Program at the Center for Historic Preservation at MTSU.
+MURFREESBORO— The PB Edmonds Farms, located in Gibson County, has been designated as a Tennessee Century Farm, reports Caneta S. Hankins, director of the Century Farms Program at the Center for Historic Preservation at MTSU.

 The Century Farms Program recognizes the contributions of Tennessee residents who have owned and kept family land in continuous agricultural production for at least 100 years.